China Folk Culture Village

 The China Folk Culture Village (深圳中国民俗文化村) is a part of Splendid China Folk Village in Shenzhen, China.
 It is located adjacent to the Splendid China theme park and features displays of the daily life and architecture of China's 56 ethnic groups.
 It was opened to the public in October 1991.

 Villages

+The China Folk Cultural Village has locations themed for the ethnic minorities of China.
 The park's recreated villages include the following: